Hudson's Bay Company: Lord & Taylor (2012–2019)

+Saks Fifth Avenue (2013–2024)

-On 29 July 2013, Hudson's Bay Company announced that it would buy Saks, Inc., operator of the U.S. Saks Fifth Avenue brand, for US$2.9 billion, or $16 per share.
+On 29 July 2013, Hudson's Bay Company announced that it would buy Saks, Inc., operator of the American Saks Fifth Avenue brand, for US$2.9 billion, or $16 per share.
 The merger was completed on 3 November 2013.
 The company also stated that as a result of the purchase, Canadian consumers would see Saks stores arriving in their country soon.
 After the purchase was finalized, HBC had a net loss of $124.2 million in the 2013 3Q due to the cost of the purchase and promotions.

-Galeria Kaufhof
+Saks Global purchased the American Neiman Marcus Group (NMG).
+The acquisition was finalized in December 2024 and the purchase cost $2.7 billion.
+The acquisition brought together Bergdorf Goodman, Neiman Marcus, Saks Fifth Avenue and Saks Off 5th.
+The purchase was supported with financing from Amazon (who will work with the group to “to innovate on behalf of customers and brand partners”), Authentic Brands Group, G-III Apparel Group and Salesforce.
+There is also the possibility of store closures across Saks Fifth Avenue and Neiman Marcus.
+In an interview with Vogue Business, Metrick (CEO of Saks Global Operating Group) said that this was only the beginning of the group's ambitions and that they were thinking of what the entity might look like internationally.
+On 4 July 2024, Hudson's Bay Company announced it would acquire Neiman Marcus Group for $2.65 billion, concluding years of negotiations.

+Europe

-HBC had 135 acquired the German department store chain Galeria Kaufhof and its Belgian subsidiary from Metro Group in September 2015 for US$3.2 billion.
+HBC had acquired the German department store chain Galeria Kaufhof and its Belgian subsidiary, Galeria Inno, from Metro Group in September 2015 for US$3.2 billion.